nova-rey/Screaming-Penguin/docs/DEV_ROADMAP.md

   - `installer/runtime/lib/logging.sh`
   - `installer/runtime/lib/config_validation.sh`
   - `installer/runtime/lib/safety_checks.sh`
-- Implement a basic state machine skeleton:
+- Implement a placeholder state machine:
   - BOOT_INIT → LOAD_CONFIG → PLAN_INSTALL → CONFIRM_INSTALL → EXECUTE_INSTALL → FINISH
-  - For this milestone, it may log transitions only and immediately abort before touching disks.
+  - Each state logs “Entered <STATE>” and performs no real logic.
+- Ensure all scripts are non-destructive and contain only structure, TODO markers, and logging.
+- Ensure the installer skeleton boots in QEMU and transitions through states without error before aborting safely.

 **Done When:**

+- The image boots into the initramfs.
+- The runtime launches and logs each state transition.
+- No destructive operations exist in any script.
-- Booting a development image in QEMU reaches the installer skeleton.
+- QEMU demonstrates a full dry-run path through the installer lifecycle.
-- Logs show the state transitions, but no disk partitioning or formatting occurs.

 ---